 There are 3 types of website that Australian Government agencies need to be aware of:

 - ministerial sites maintained by an agency (either directly or through a contractor)

-- personal ministerial sites that contain material on a minister’s party political activities or views on issues not related to his or her ministerial role.
+- personal ministerial sites that contain material on a minister’s party political activities or views on issues not related to his or her ministerial role

-There needs to be a clear distinction between an agency site, a Minister’s portfolio site and a Minister’s personal/electoral site.
 This can be achieved through simple means, such as look-and-feel changes or different domain names.

 Agency-funded sites must:

 - not contain material of a party political nature, although individual judgement will be required.
-For example, a minister’s explanation and defence of government policy might draw distinctions between Government and Opposition policies.
+For example, a minister’s explanation and defence of government policy might draw distinctions between government and opposition policies.
 Such material may be placed on a ministerial site funded by an agency.
-However, material that relates solely to party political issues or that could be categorised as ‘how to vote’ material may not be placed on an agency-funded site
+However, material that relates solely to party political issues or that could be categorised as ‘how to vote’ material may not be placed on an agency-funded site.

 Sometimes agency and ministerial content may need to appear on both types of site.
 A minister might choose to put material produced by the agency on his or her website and there will be times when it will be appropriate for a ministerial media release to be placed on an agency website.

-For example, a ministerial media release containing a travel advisory warning would reasonably be included in with other Department of Foreign Affairs and Trade-issued travel advisories.
-Links to such content between agency and ministerial sites are also acceptable.
+For example, a ministerial media release containing a travel advisory warning would reasonably be included with other Department of Foreign Affairs and Trade-issued travel advisories.
+Links to content between agency and ministerial sites are also acceptable.

 Maintaining ministerial sites